Mohammed-Moawwad/GoTripSC/CRUD_OPERATIONS_EXPLANATION.md

   // - Status (Active/InActive)
 }

-//When an admin wants to add a new hotel, they fill in a form with hotel information like the name, city,
-// price, number of rooms, and rating.
+// 2 Admin fills form and clicks "Add Hotel"
 //  After clicking "Add Hotel," the handleAddHotel() function changes
 // the form data into JSON format using JSON.stringify() and sends it to the backend server using a POST request.

-// 3.
-Admin fills form and clicks "Add Hotel" async handleAddHotel(hotelData) {
+async handleAddHotel(hotelData) {
   // Send POST request to backend const response = await fetch(`${API_BASE_URL}/hotels`, {